Internal Linking & SEO: A Guide for Site Owners & Teams

 Before adding a link, ask:

-- Will this help the reader understand something more clearly?
+• Will this help the reader understand something more clearly?

-- Is this the next logical step in their journey?
+• Is this the next logical step in their journey?

-- Will this help them find what they’re looking for?
+• Will this help them find what they’re looking for?

 When you answer yes, you’re creating a better experience—and usually improving SEO at the same time.

-Need Help?
-SEO and Websites Are What We Do
+SEO and Websites Are Our Thing

 We also work with existing sites to identify orphaned pages, improve internal linking, and ensure your most important content is supported by a strong site architecture.